 Cafes are plentiful in Boston, but my favorite is Cafe Nero.
-It has such a homelike feel and every location has something different to offer.
+It has such a homelike feel and every location has something different to offer during the Boston winter months.
 When I really need to focus, I come in during non-rush hour so I can grab a table that has an outlet.
 It helps me produce numerous papers for grad

 5. Take in a Game at TD Garden